Follow-the-Perturbed-Leader for Decoupled Bandits: Best-of-Both-Worlds and Practicality: FTPL for decoupled bandits

 \subsection{Proof sketch of the regret in the SCA regime}

 Here, we provide a proof sketch of Theorem~\ref{thm: sto}.
-We begin by decomposing the pseudo-regret in (\ref{eq: pseudo regret}), which can be seen as a reduction of Lemmas 3.3 and 3.4 in \citet{zhan2025follow} from the semi-bandit setting to the MAB setting.
+We begin by decomposing the pseudo-regret in (\ref{eq: pseudo regret}), which can be seen as a reduction of Lemmas 3.3 and 3.4 in \citet{zhan2025follow} from the semi-bandit setting to the multi-armed bandit setting.
+Compared to prior analyses in multi-armed bandits~\citep{pmlr-v201-honda23a,pmlr-v247-lee24a,lee2025}, our decomposition avoids an additional $\log T$ factor.
 For completeness, the detailed proof is given in Appendix~\ref{app: regret decomposition}.

 \begin{lemma}[Regret decomposition] Let $\{\eta_t\}_{t\in [T]}$ be a sequence of positive, decreasing learning rates and $\eta_0 = \infty$.
 Then, Algorithm~\ref{alg: FTPL} with $\alpha >1$ satisfies